Structure of Database Management System

 Query Processor contains the following components –

-Storage Manager is a program that provides an interface between the data stored in the database and the queries received.
+2. Storage Manager: Storage Manager is a program that provides an interface between the data stored in the database and the queries received.
 It is also known as Database Control System.
-It maintains the consistency and integrity of the database by applying the constraints and executes the DCL statements.
+It maintains the consistency and integrity of the database by applying the constraints and executing the DCL statements.
 It is responsible for updating, storing, deleting, and retrieving data in the database.

 It contains the following components –